+Operating conditions vary widely, and it is impractical to try to set up one schedule of preventive maintenance for all screen installations.
 Follow a systematic pattern of regular inspection and keep a log of the periodic inspections and maintenance-related activities for each screen.

-Metso Minerals recommends that any log of maintenance performed on the equipment include the following:
+Metso Minerals recommends that a log of maintenance performed on the equipment include the following: